Leitheanach Mór - Wide Open Space - 1025 Acres

 a.k.a.
 Big Meadow

-Historical interior names included Cumar na dTrí na nUisce ( the meeting of the waters ) , three springs which go to form the Liberty stream a.k.a.
+Historical interior names included Cumar na dTrí na nUisce ( the meeting of the three waters ) , three springs which go to form the Liberty stream a.k.a.
 Togher stream which flows under Corcorans Bridge and down to Togher Cross ; Cros na Gol ( the place of skulls ) , which was situated at the junction of Mathews Hill and Lehenaghmore Hill and from where funerals were followed on foot to the old graveyard below.
 It is believed an old Norman church existed next to the graveyard.
 Following development in later years cut limestone blocks were found but sadly removed from the site.
 During the Penal Laws of the 18th and 19th Centuries it was also known as Cros na Scoil owing to a hedge school being located there ; and Kilmahonach ( market town ) which during the 12th and 13th Centuries acted as a place of commerce before entering the City and which even minted its own coins.
-Big house names and lodges included Lehenaghmore House , Lehenagh House ( two of them ) whose claim to fame is that Fr.
-Matthew lived there for a time as his brother owned the house and it was from here that he directed his temperance campaign ; Cruiskeen Lodge , Carrig Lodge , Cúl Álainn ( Coolallen ) and the Teampaleen ( graveyard adjacent to Norman church ).
+Big house names and lodges included Lehenaghmore House , Lehenagh House ( home of the brother of Fr.
+Mathew - see photo below ) ; Cruiskeen Lodge , Carrig Lodge , Cúl Álainn ( Coolallen ) and the Teampaleen ( an old graveyard adjacent to Norman church ).
 The Cork Bandon railway line once ran through the Townland with only a sole remaining bridge as a testament to its past.
 Agricultural land is now sandwiched between the built up region of the North and the Airport to the South.
 The section of road between Togher Cross and the old railway bridge has also been the educational hub of Togher since 1851 with the old cottage school ( demolished 1990s ) and the now Togher Community Centre ( Boys/Girls school 1891 - 1971 ) , Togher Girls School 1961 ( now Foróige/Togher A.C. ) and Togher Boys and Girls schools ( opened 1971 ).
 An honourable mention must be made of the Muintir na Tire who provided sterling support to the local community for many years.
 It was also during the 1980s home to the Doughcloyne Inn later Hotel ( now O'Connell Court retirement home ).
 Before the advent of dancehalls in the 1960s , platform dancing was a feature of Togher , and Togher Cross was the usual location for this form of entertainment.
 So from ancient medieval towns to old churches and graveyards and numerous schools , Lehenaghmore can lay claim to all.
 One other ghost from the past occupies the eastern side of Woulfe Lane and that is the remains of the Cottages and carriage houses of the old Lehenagh House which although thankfully still extant are in a ruinous state.

 Addresses ( Modern Era )